travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 As with other scripts, `install` command can be anything but has to exit with the 0 status in order to be considered successful.

+If you'd like to skip the `install` stage entirely, just set it to `true` and nothing will be run.

+    install: true

+`true` is a Unix command which returns (you guessed it) 0.

 ### before_install

 You can also define scripts to be run before and after the dependency installation script: